gunj007/RNA-Seq/Task_results.md

 #### a.
 Data reproducibility and pattern of variation:

-- [ ] Determine the reproducibility of the sample and then visualize the data using scatter plots and heatmaps.
+- [x] Determine the reproducibility of the sample and plot heatmaps.
-- [ ] Perform Principal Component Analysis (PCA) to investigate the overall pattern of variation across all samples in the dataset.
+- [x] Perform Principal Component Analysis (PCA) to investigate the overall pattern of variation across all samples in the dataset.
 #### b.
 Differential Expression Analysis:
-- [ ]  Use a factorial design in DESeq2 to model main effects (tissue and sampling time) and their interaction (formula: ~ tissue + time + tissue:time).
+- [x]  Use a factorial design in DESeq2 to model main effects (tissue and sampling time) and their interaction (formula: ~ tissue + time + tissue:time).
 Clearly report the statistical analysis of differentially expressed genes (DEGs) with 1) tissue-specific, 2) time-specific, and 3) interaction effects.
-- [ ]  Perform paired contrast analysis and detect DEGs between tissues at each sampling time.
+- [x]  Perform paired contrast analysis and detect DEGs between tissues at each sampling time.
 Visualize the results using volcano plots.
-- [ ]  Perform the clustering analysis for all DEGs and visualize the results using comprehensive heatmaps.
+- [x]  Perform the clustering analysis for all DEGs and visualize the results using comprehensive heatmaps.
-- [ ]  For each statistical analysis group, display the expression patterns of the top DEGs and explain their biological significance.
+- [x]  For each statistical analysis group, display the expression patterns of the top DEGs and explain their biological significance.
 #### c.
 Functional Enrichment Analysis:
-- [ ]  For each statistical analysis group, perform GO/KEGG pathway enrichment analysis.
+- [x]  For each statistical analysis group, perform GO/KEGG pathway enrichment analysis.
 Include bubble plots or bar plots for the top enriched pathways and provide tables summarizing key terms/pathways.

 ---
   </details>